 Overall, we found the pressure relief offered by the WinkBed mattress to be very good, especially for those on the lighter/less curvy side.
 For those with acute/chronic pressure relief needs, a memory foam or latex bed might be better overall, but for most others, we thought the WinkBed would be a good choice.

-Other Features
+Performance Features

 If you are easily disturbed by a partner's movements in bed, or perhaps you and your partner go to bed and get up at different times, then motion isolation may be a priority for you.
 Innerspring mattresses in general are not the best choice, but the springs are pocketed in the WinkBed, so the movement of each spring is isolated.
 The 3.5" of gel foams on top of the springs, however, will also work to dampen motion.
-So while a pocketed coil bed like the WinkBed will be a better choice than a traditional innerspring mattress, a foam bed will likely better suit your needs if motion isolation is a top priority.
+So while a pocket spring bed like the WinkBed will be a better choice than a traditional innerspring mattress, a foam bed will likely better suit your needs if motion isolation is a top priority.

 With a bowling pin standing upright on the bed, we pressed and pushed on the other side of the mattress to mimic a partner getting into bed.
 The bowling pin did not tip over.
 In fact, it barely moved at all.
 The WinkBed is one of the best mattresses we have tested in terms of motion isolation.